 H-France’s mission may be succinctly stated: to promote scholarly work and discussion on the history and culture of the Francophone world through digital form.
 Initially founded in 1991 by Raymond Jonas, University of Washington, as the discussion list FranceHS, in 1995 the moniker H-France was adopted as H-France’s operations and membership list began to expand.
 By 2018, with some 4,000 members, H-France has become the largest scholarly organization for Francophone history and culture in the Anglophone world.

-Staffed by a team of volunteer editors, all of whom hold doctoral degrees, H-France fulfills its mission through its many operations.
+Staffed by a team of volunteer editors, almost all of whom hold doctoral degrees, H-France fulfills its mission through its many operations.
 First, H-France publishes several journals on-line, freely available to the public.
 H-France Review is the premier review program for newly published books on Francophone history and culture in the Anglophone world.
 Its body of nearly 4000 reviews offer extended scholarly critical analysis of the current research in history, literature, art history, music history, film studies, history of science, and philosophy.
 H-France Forum highlights significant new books in Francophone history and literature by developing forum reviews in which four scholars critique a recently published book and the book’s author offers a response.
 A scholarly search engine facilitates searching the body of reviews published in H-France Review and H-France Forum.
 H-France Salon pursues innovative publishing strategies which use both print and audio-visual components to expand scholarship in new digital directions.
 For example, issues initially discussed in print journals find continued consideration through both print and live-discussions.
 And H-France has organized semi-annual live graduate student webinars.
-French History and Civilization: The Papers from the George Rudé Seminar contains peer-reviewed articles that originated as papers presented at the biennial conference of the George Rudé Society, the primary organization for the study of French history based in Australia and New Zealand.
+French History and Culture: The Papers from the George Rudé Seminar contains peer-reviewed articles that originated as papers presented at the biennial conference of the George Rudé Society, the primary organization for the study of French history based in Australia and New Zealand.
 Imaginaries: Film, Fictions, and Other Representations of the French-Speaking Worlds offers reviews of both current and classic films, novels, and other media set in the French-speaking world’s past.
 Our hope is that these reviews will be of use of both to university scholars and to teachers of high school language and history.